mike182uk/playlist-pipeline/README.md

 ### Using your own Spotify app

 You can use your own Spotify app with `playlist-pipeline`, although this will require modification of the source code.
-You will need to create an app in your Spotify developer account that has the correct scopes and redirect URI(s) that are required by the `playlist-pipeline` CLI.
+You will need to create an app in your Spotify developer account that has the correct scopes and redirect URI(s) that are required by `playlist-pipeline`.
 Once you have created the Spotify app you will need to update [`index.js`](index.js) with the details from your Spotify app (see the constants defined at the top of file).

 The default redirect URI for `playlist-pipeline` is : `http://localhost:3182`